maherou/Teaching/files/CS373/CSComponent.md

 1. Can I develop a prototype or demostrate the concepts of my project?
 1. Would a detailed description of my project be a chapter in a thesis (achievable) or a full thesis (non achievable)?

+### Assignment
+_Write a thesis statement for your SOTF paper that includes a description of the algorithms, data management, or software architecture elements.
+Your topic should include at least one of these elements.
+Use 2 - 3 paragraphs for the description._

 ### Other Resources
 1. The [Course Handbook](./CSCI373CourseHandbookLatestEdition.pdf) contains a lot of guidance on selecting a good topic and making your project successful.
 Consult the handbook regularly.
 1. Review [papers from previous students](./SamplePapers/SOTFPaperList.md).